MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-1-configure-the-swift-adapter-for-the-fileact-store-and-forward-scenario.md

 ---
+description: "Learn more about: Step 1: Configure the SWIFT Adapter for the FileAct Store and Forward Scenario"
 title: "Step 1: Configure the SWIFT Adapter for the FileAct Store and Forward Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"